-Obesity is a growing health concern in Kuwait.
-According to the World Health Organization, Kuwait is ranked amongst the top countries in the world with a prevalance of obesity of 37% among adults.
+According to the World Health Organization, Kuwait is among the top countries with an adult obesity prevalence of 37%.
 Since the many risk factors for chronic diseases include body fat percentage, smoking habits, and physical inactivity, assessing and increasing the awareness about these factors in Kuwaiti society remains critical and deserves intensified attention.

-The discovery of oil resources in Kuwait in the last century was followed by a strong socio-economic development of the country.
-With the increasing wealth, food consumption patterns and lifestyle of the population changed.
+The discovery of oil resources in Kuwait in the last century was followed by the strong socio-economic development of the country.
+With the increasing wealth, food consumption patterns and the lifestyle of the population changed.
 As agriculture in Kuwait is limited, most of the food supplies for human consumption need to be imported.
 Nowadays, traditional foods have been replaced by energy-dense high-fat foods.
-With increased food consumption and with insufficient physical activities, many non-communicable diseases, such as diabetes, hypertension, cardiovascular diseases and cancer have increased.
-Enhancing knowledge about physical activity, is a key element to ensure a more healthy lifestyle and consequently a productive population in Kuwait.
+With increased food consumption and with insufficient physical activities, many non-communicable diseases, such as diabetes, hypertension, cardiovascular diseases, and cancer have increased.
+Enhancing knowledge about physical activity is a key element to ensure a more healthy lifestyle and consequently a productive population in Kuwait.

-As the prevalence of body fat percentage and obesity among male and female young adults (aged 18-25 years) in Kuwait is rarely investigated in studies, this AGYA project wants to fill the gap.
-In a first step, the body fat percentage of 600 college students at the College of Basic Education in Kuwait is measured.
-Next to collecting empirical data for statistical analysis, individual consultation sessions will help to overcome barriers to weight maintenance.
+As the prevalence of body fat percentage and obesity among male and female young adults (aged 18-25 years) in Kuwait is rarely investigated in studies, this AGYA project aimed at filling the gap.
+In a first step, the body fat percentage of 600 college students at the College of Basic Education in Kuwait was measured.
+Next to collecting empirical data for statistical analysis, individual consultation sessions were provided to help to overcome barriers to weight maintenance.